 Do you love to sing?
 Are you craving an environment that is made just for you, your vocal interests and goals?
 New York Jazz Academy® Vocal Jazz Intensives offer a completely immersive experience for vocalists to delve into jazz training for 2 full days.
 Based in part on the long-running NYJA Jazz Intensives model, the new NYJA Vocal Jazz Intensives provide an engaging atmosphere entirely designed specifically for vocalists.
 Being a singer encompasses a different art form than being an instrumentalist and we at NYJA celebrate that distinction.

-The 2-day NYJA Vocal Jazz Intensives will launch in February 2017.
+The 2-day NYJA Vocal Jazz Intensives run intermittently throughout the year.
 Vocalists will learn about facets of vocal health and technique, jazz repertoire, jazz improvisation, the art of duo settings, and much more.
 Participants will leave the program with a significantly greater understanding of harmony, melody, and jazz styles.